This post was last updated on February 15th, 2019 at 07:38 am

 Make a list of all the roles you need to hire for.
 Find out the most critical role from the list and focus on that hiring.
 Do not hire unless the hiring is critical and impacts the growth within the coming 6 months.
 Define key responsibility areas for each role and evaluate.
 This sometimes helps in merging two roles into one and reduce the required headcount.

 Everyone loves to work with an experienced person, but you must think twice before making a decision.
 An experienced person is great to have but comes with its own baggage.

 It takes time for an experienced resource to adjust to a new environment.
 But, it might be easier for them to learn about your environment and become productive faster.
 Hiring experienced professionals from other start-ups can benefit as they are aware of challenges in start-ups.
 Hiring form start-ups with similar values and vision will be a win-win situation.

 On the other side fresher will come at less cost and are generally highly trainable.
 If given proper training they can do wonders, but it takes time.
 The brighter side is that it is easier to inculcate your company values in freshers.

 Check your goal and decide if you need a specialist of a generalist.
 Hiring specialist will lead to top-notch solutions to your customers.
 But you may fall apart in other parts of your business.

-If your solution does not need a specialist care hiring a generalist might give you an advantage.
-You will be able to do many things together with the limited number of resources.
+If your solution does not need specialist care hiring a generalist might give you an advantage.
+You will be able to do many things together with a limited number of resources.